Public Information and Comments

 Any person or group may file to intervene in any siting case.
 You do not have to be an attorney or be represented by an attorney.

 In power plant licensing cases, intervenors have the same rights, responsibilities and obligations as other parties to the proceeding, such as the applicant and Energy Commission staff.
 Parties can present testimony through evidence and witnesses to strengthen their position.
-They must serve documents on all parties, must respond to data or information requests from all other parties and must comply with all requirements of the parties.
+They must file documents, must respond to data or information requests from all other parties and must comply with all requirements of the parties.

 Determine what it is you want to convey and the best method to make your views known.
 Consider if becoming an intervenor to a proceeding will meet your needs.
 For more information on this, see Intervening in Siting Cases, or contact the Public Adviser's Office.

 Making your views known

 Individuals in the community have valuable information that can help the Energy Commission make decisions on specific projects or cases under Energy Commission jurisdiction.
 Through the open process, the public is welcome to attend all publicly noticed hearings, workshops, conferences and meetings.
 Interested persons will have an opportunity to submit comments or make a presentation of personal views on the topic(s) addressed at these events, as well as listen to and analyze all other views.